mpv-player/mpv/DOCS/man/options.rst

 ``--ad-lavc-ac3drc=<level>``
     Select the Dynamic Range Compression level for AC-3 audio streams.
-    ``<level>`` is a float value ranging from 0 to 1, where 0 means no compression and 1 (which is the default) means full compression (make loud passages more silent and vice versa).
-Values up to 2 are also accepted, but are purely experimental.
+    ``<level>`` is a float value ranging from 0 to 1, where 0 means no compression (which is the default) and 1 means full compression (make loud passages more silent and vice versa).
+Values up to 6 are also accepted, but are purely experimental.
 This option only shows an effect if the AC-3 stream contains the required range compression information.

+    The standard mandates that DRC is enabled by default, but mpv (and some other players) ignore this for the sake of better audio quality.

 ``--ad-lavc-downmix=<yes|no>``
     Whether to request audio channel downmixing from the decoder (default: yes).